vivek2584/tinydb.c/README.md

-attempt to make a SQLite clone from scratch in C     (why? because im a big nerd)
+attempt to make a SQLite clone from scratch in C

 \>this implementation can currently read entries from a file / write entries to a file on disk